-Verify that the Pharmacy Benefit Manager provides the covered person, or, if applicable, the covered person’s authorized representative, a reasonable period of time to submit the necessary information, taking into account the circumstances, but in no event less than 48 hours after notifying the covered person, or, if applicable, the covered person’s authorized representative, of the failure to submit sufficient information, pursuant to applicable state statutes, rules and regulations.
+Verify that the PBM provides the covered person, or, if applicable, the covered person’s authorized representative, a reasonable period of time to submit the necessary information, taking into account the circumstances, but in no event less than the time as required by state law after notifying the covered person, or, if applicable, the covered person’s authorized representative, of the failure to submit sufficient information, pursuant to applicable state statutes, rules and regulations.

-Verify that the Pharmacy Benefit Manager notifies the covered person, or, if applicable, the covered person’s authorized representative, of its determination with respect to the urgent care request as soon as possible, but in no event more than 48 hours after the earlier of:
+Verify that the PBM notifies the covered person, or, if applicable, the covered person’s authorized representative, of its determination with respect to the urgent care request as soon as possible, but in no event more than 48 hours after the earlier of:

-The Pharmacy Benefit Manager’s receipt of the requested specified information; or
+The PBM’s receipt of the requested specified information; or

 The end of the period provided for the covered person, or, if applicable, the covered person’s authorized representative, to submit the requested specified information.

-If the Pharmacy Benefit Manager’s determination is an adverse determination, verify that the Pharmacy Benefit Manager provides notice of the adverse determination accordance with applicable state statutes, rules and regulations regarding procedures for expedited utilization review and benefit determination.
+If the PBM’s determination is an adverse determination, verify that the PBM provides notice of the adverse determination accordance with applicable state statutes, rules and regulations regarding procedures for expedited utilization review and benefit determination.

-For concurrent review urgent care requests involving a request by the covered person, or, if applicable, the covered person’s authorized representative, to extend the course of treatment beyond the initial period of time or the number of treatments, if the request is made at least 24 hours prior to the expiration of the prescribed period of time or number of treatments, verify that the Pharmacy Benefit Manager makes a determination with respect to the request and notifies the covered person, or, if applicable, the covered person’s authorized representative, of the determination, whether it is an adverse determination or not, as soon as possible, taking into account the covered person's medical condition, but in no event more than 24 hours after the Pharmacy Benefit Manager’s receipt of the request.
+For concurrent review urgent care requests involving a request by the covered person, or, if applicable, the covered person’s authorized representative, to extend the course of treatment beyond the initial period of time or the number of treatments, if the request is made at least by the time as required by state law prior to the expiration of the prescribed period of time or number of treatments, verify that the PBM makes a determination with respect to the request and notifies the covered person, or, if applicable, the covered person’s authorized representative, of the determination, whether it is an adverse determination or not, as soon as possible, taking into account the covered person's medical condition, but in no event more than the time as required by state law after the PBM’s receipt of the request.

-If the Pharmacy Benefit Manager’s determination is an adverse determination, the Pharmacy Benefit Manager shall provide notice of the adverse determination or coordinate with the carrier in accordance with applicable state statutes, rules and regulations regarding procedures for expedited utilization review and benefit determination.
+If the PBM’s determination is an adverse determination, the PBM shall provide notice of the adverse determination or coordinate with the carrier in accordance with applicable state statutes, rules and regulations regarding procedures for expedited utilization review and benefit determination.

-Verify that the Pharmacy Benefit Manager calculates the time period within which a determination is required to be made pursuant to applicable state statutes, rules and regulations, to begin on the date the request is filed with the either the health carrier or Pharmacy Benefit Manager in accordance with the health carrier’s procedures established pursuant to applicable state statutes, rules and regulations for filing a request without regard to whether all of the information necessary to make the determination accompanies the filing.
+Verify that the PBM calculates the time period within which a determination is required to be made pursuant to applicable state statutes, rules and regulations, to begin on the date the request is filed with the either the insurer or PBM in accordance with the insurer’s procedures established pursuant to applicable state statutes, rules and regulations for filing a request without regard to whether all of the information necessary to make the determination accompanies the filing.

-Verify that the Pharmacy Benefit Manager’s notification of an adverse determination pursuant to an expedited utilization review and benefit determination is set forth in a manner calculated to be understood by the covered person, or, if applicable, the covered person’s authorized representative, to include all the following:
+Verify that the PBM’s notification of an adverse determination pursuant to an expedited utilization review and benefit determination is set forth in a manner calculated to be understood by the covered person, or, if applicable, the covered person’s authorized representative, to include all the following:

-The specific reason or reasons for the adverse determination;
+The specific reason(s) for the adverse determination;

 Reference to the specific plan provisions on which the determination is based;